dev-sys-do/kudo/docs/proposals/network/README.md

 This service has to be running on all nodes of the cluster.

-When adding a new node to a cluster, a call to the network service must be done to set up a new container network interface (CNI).
-A CNI links the virtual interfaces associated with the instances running on that node to the rest of the cluster.
+When adding a new node to a cluster, a call to the network service must be done to set up a new container network interface (CNI) service.
+There is one CNI service per node, and that service bridges the networking interfaces associated with the instances running on the node it controls to the rest of the cluster.

 A call to the network service must also be made before creating a new instance in order to set up the virtual network interface connecting the instance to a CNI.